Gabrielbrandao27/integracao_mobnit/dapp/README.md

-# Python DApp Template
+# MobNit Subsidy Data Python DApp

-This is a template for Python Cartesi DApps.
+This is a Python Cartesi DApp for storing public bus data and feeding a dashboard webpage.
 It uses python3 to execute the backend application.
 The application entrypoint is the `dapp.py` file.